 1,850 attend Fort Burgoyne open day

 Dover’s stunning Fort Burgoyne opened its doors to the public for a one day, free event on 29th February 2020.
-Despite the 70mph winds and rain brought by Storm Jorge, around 1,850 people travelled from the local community and further afield, eager to experience a packed day of activities and to see the Fort as it opened its doors for the first time for a large-scale public event.
+Despite the 70mph winds and rain brought by Storm Jorge, around 1,850 people travelled from the local community and further afield, eager to experience a packed day of activities and to see the Fort as it opened its doors for the first time for a large-scale public event. almost four weeks prior to the lockdown.

 Waking the Giant offered a glimpse into an imagined future for Dover’s hidden gem, Fort Burgoyne, and presented a celebration of craft and folklore, giving visitors the chance to try their hand at these traditional crafts and learn the associated Folklore.